ldrozdz93/dyno/README.md

 //  Drawable<on_heap> noncopyableDrawable{ NoncopyableLine{} }; // won't compile!
 Drawable<on_heap, non_copy_constructible> noncopyableDrawable{ NoncopyableLine{} };
 ```
 Our `noncopyableDrawable` can only be moved, not copied.
-By "copy" we mean a copy performed on the stored object payload with the copy cotr stored in the vtable.
-It means we still can copy a shared interface, which would increse the reference count:
+By "copy" we mean a copy performed on the stored object payload with the copy ctor stored in the vtable.
+It means we still can copy a shared interface, which would just increse the reference count:

 ```c++
 Drawable<on_heap_shared, non_copy_constructible> noncopyableShared1{ std::move(noncopyableDrawable) };